Vanguard review summary

 Can you open an account?

-Vanguard is a US stockbroker and targets primarily US clients.
-In this review, we tested Vanguard's services provided within the USA.
+Vanguard is a US stockbroker and as such it targets primarily US clients.
+In this review, we tested Vanguard's services provided in the USA.

 What is the minimum deposit at Vanguard?

 The required Vanguard minimum deposit is $0.
-The minimum deposit can be more if you trade on margin or prefer using Vanguard's robo-advisor.
+However, there is a minimum deposit requirement if you trade on margin or prefer using Vanguard's robo-advisor.

 |Trading preferences||Minimum deposit|